-Figure 3.
-Swim Lane Model Depicting Processes Within the DoD System Acquisition Life Cycle model was furthered reduced to processes between Milestone A and Milestone B for evaluation in the optimization problem of this paper.
-The swim lanes represent the tasks and interactions between the Stakeholders, Program Management, Design Engineering, Production Engineering, Sustaining Engineering, and Contractors.
-Each swim lane contains several actors within the DoD that were grouped within these categories based on the functions they are described to perform by DoDI 5000.02, Defense Acquisition University's Integrated Defense Life Cycle Management System visualization, and the DoD Product Support Implementation Roadmap.
-For example, the "Product Support Management" as stated in the DoD Integrated Product Support Implementation Roadmap diagram would fall into the "Product Management" swim lane (DoD, 2012).
+Figure 3: Swim Lane Model Depicting Processes Within the DoD System Acquisition Life Cycle

+The swim lane model1 encompasses DoD System acquisition processes from the inception of acquisition process to Milestone B. To reduce scope for demonstration, the model was furthered reduced to processes between Milestone A and Milestone B for evaluation in the optimization problem of this paper.
+The swim lanes represent the tasks and interactions between the "Stakeholders", "Program Management", "Design Engineering", "Production Engineering", "Sustaining Engineering", and "Contractors".
+Each swim lane contains several actors within the DoD which were grouped within these categories based on the functions they are described to perform by the DoD 5000.02 Instruction, Defense Acquisition University's Integrated Defense Life Cycle Management System visualization, and the DoD Product Support Implementation Roadmap.
+For example, the "Product Support Management" as stated in the DoD Integrated Product Support Implementation Roadmap diagram would fall into the "Product Management" swim lane (Department of Defense, 2012).
 The elements within the swim lanes are grouped within four major categories: Milestones, Program Review Decisions, Documents, and Tasks.
 The Milestones, Program Review Decisions, and Documents are referenced in the instructional and GAO literature.
 We created the Tasks to capture steps within the life cycle that must be accomplished but are not given a formal title within the DoD literature.
 A description of each of the tasks are provided in Table 1.